VoIP installation checklist

 - Include VoIP in your audits: Make sure your IT team includes VoIP in ongoing cybersecurity compliance reviews.

-- Follow industry-specific rules: Ensure you meet any extra finance, healthcare, legal or card payments obligations.
+- Follow industry-specific rules: Ensure you meet any extra finance, healthcare, legal or card payment obligations.

-Step 6: Training your team on the new VoIP system
+Step 7: Train your team on the new system

 Many businesses invest in a powerful VoIP setup but only use a fraction of its features due to limited training.
-To get the most out of your system, training should be structured, ongoing, and tailored to your team’s needs.
+To get real value from your system, training must be structured, role-specific, and ongoing (it’s not just a one-off session!).

 The importance of employee training